 It will be too wet.
 But don’t worry, the paper will not tear apart easily.
 Leave it for several minutes.
 I crumpled the paper to give it that look.

-The magazine has recipes include.
+The magazine has recipes included.
 We haven’t tried any of these recipes.
 The instructions are easy to follow, and the ingredients can easily be found in stores.

 Final verdict: Green Kid Crafts review